×

 • Snapping at your family members or colleagues because you’re so frustrated.

-• Losing motivation to keep getting up and going to work because what’s the point if the same scenario just keeps unfolding?
+• Losing motivation to keep getting up and going to work because what’s the point if the same scenario keeps unfolding?

-• No longer looking forward to pay day.
+• No longer looking forward to payday.

 1. Pay more than the minimum amount

-2. The Snowball method
+2. Use the Snowball method

 What does this look like in practice?

-Debt one: R2500 (minimum balance is R330)
+One: R2500 (minimum balance is R330)

-Debt two: R5100 (minimum balance is R650)
+Two: R5100 (minimum balance is R650)

 If you are someone that needs to see progress fairly quickly to keep going, this method might be for you.